 The aptly named, Weisswurst, is a distinctive white sausage that originates from Bavaria, Germany.
-They may not be the best looking sausage out there, but they make up for that will a lovely mild flavour.
+They may not be the best looking sausage out there, but they make up for that will a lovely mild flavor.

 In Europe, these sausages are traditionally eaten for breakfast or a mid-morning snack.
 In Bavaria this is a strong tradition that started back in the early 1800s.
 But they are a fantastic sausage to eat at any time of the day and they pair well with a wide variety of side dishes.